 Lighting an old flame is the second component in a body of video work generated for my PhD research project, The paradox of failure: sport, competition and contemporary art, in which I set out to restage a 50-year-old swimming race from the 1968 Mexico Olympics: the final of the women’s 400 metres individual medley.

-On 12 October 1968, a young Mexican woman, Norma Enriqueta Basilio, ran into the Olympic stadium in Mexico City proudly carrying the Olympic torch – then up a long flight of steps that took her to the very top of the stadium where she lit the cauldron – the signal for the start of the 1968 Mexico Olympic Games.
-In doing so, Basilio was the first woman to light the Olympic flame.
+The 1968 Mexico Olympics was the first time that the Olympic flame was lit by a woman.
+Beautifully captured in Alberto Isaac’s documentary, the young Mexican hurdler Norma Enriqueta Basilio runs into the stadium with the Olympic flame, completes a lap and then – effortlessly – she bounds up a long flight of steps to the very top of the stadium where she symbolically lights the cauldron.
+This was the signal for the start of the 1968 Mexico Olympic Games.

 I resolved to restage this moment in suburban Wellington.
 I scouted around for a suitable site, finally opting for a long flight of steps that stretch up from Lyall Bay, a southern beachside suburb of the city.
 These steps are tough even for seasoned runners, being something like one hundred and fifty steep steps.
 A friend sewed a white running outfit to match the one worn by Basilio – we joked that you couldn’t tell us apart.
 I made an Olympic flame out of coloured cardboard, and a fake cauldron from heavy card that I spray-painted metallic silver.
 I bought half a dozen helium-filled balloons from a party supply shop (six was the most that would squash into the back of my old Beetle), and I hired a couple of camera guys with a drone.
 Heads popped up over the neighbouring fences and kids turned up to watch the drone taking off and landing.
 At first, they thought I was a real estate agent.
 “What are you doing?” they asked.
 “It’s art,” I said.
 Suddenly they looked at me differently.